allforasmile/allforasmile/README.md

 <p align="center"> ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ </p>
-<p align="center"> BYI; I'm 15 y/o and consider myself a pretty vulgar person!! i get comfy quick so if i start acting too friendly pls pplsplsplspl tell me and ill back off!!! ask discord is the same as my user here so if we get along FEEL FREE 2 ADD ME!!!! i am a semi-covert system who is uncomfy with plural terms . yes. im usually on during school BTW but i get on late sometmies :3 </p>
+<p align="center"> <strong>BYI;</strong> I'm 15 y/o and consider myself a pretty vulgar person!! i get comfy quick so if i start acting too friendly pls pplsplsplspl tell me and ill back off!!! ask discord is the same as my user here so if we get along FEEL FREE 2 ADD ME!!!! i am a semi-covert system who is uncomfy with plural terms . yes. im usually on during school BTW but i get on late sometmies :3 </p>
-<p align="center"> i love rocket and rui and subspace and p3 protag and submas and project sekai and glisten and wings of fire and </p>
+<p align="center"> i love rocket and rui and subspace and p3 protag and submas and project sekai and glisten and wings of fire and also im LITERALLY rui irl did u know that btw im rui did you know that hey I'm LITERALLY rui did you know that hey did y </p>